gabrielshanahan/structmess/Implementation.md

 4. When a signal is ready to be processed:
    a.
 The operation run is resumed with the result of the last step
    b.
 If the last step was successful, the operation run continues with the next step
    c.
-If the last step failed, the operation run executes the handleScopeFailure method
+If the last step failed, the operation run executes the handleChildFailures method
    d.
 If a child operation run failed, the parent operation run receives an exception and can decide whether to continue or roll back

 ### Transactional Semantics